nicoscha/PESI/README.md

 # PESI
 Python Eve Swagger Interface

-PESI Converts all endpoints of ESI(https://esi.evetech.net/ui/) to python functions.
+PESI converts all endpoints of ESI(https://esi.evetech.net/ui/) to simple python functions.

 The demo folder contains modules for all versions of tranquility and singularity.